Myndex/SAPC-APCA/documentation/thirdpartytools.md

 There are additional versions in the [Accessibility Statements file](https://github.com/Myndex/SAPC-APCA/blob/master/documentation/accessibilitystatement.md)

 -----
-### This website is using the [APCA](https://git.apcacontrast.com/documentation/WhyAPCA)™ readability guidelines for determining visual contrast of text and non-text elements.
+### This website is using the [APCA](https://git.apcacontrast.com/documentation/APCAeasyIntro)™ readability guidelines for determining visual contrast of text and non-text elements.

-This site's visually-readable primary content is designed to meet or exceed the conformance level of: <insert bronze/silver/gold> as defined in version: <insert APCAversion> of the beta [APCA Readability Criteria (ARC)](https://readtech.org/ARC/), which provide improved visual readability, enhancing the actual accessibility for users of this website.
-If you have questions, concerns, or problems, please contact the accessibility manager at <insert Accessibility manager's contact info here>
+This site's visually-readable primary content is designed to meet or exceed the ***Bronze Simple*** conformance level, as defined in version: (Public Beta Working Draft 2023), of the [APCA Readability Criteria (ARC)](https://readtech.org/ARC/), which provides improved visual readability, enhancing the actual accessibility for users of this website.
+If you have questions, concerns, or problems, please contact the accessibility manager or webmaster of this site.
+The APCA Readability Criteria is designed to substantial exceed WCAG 2.1, SC 1.4.3 and 1.4.11 guidelines for actual accessibility.
+If you find you are experiencing a functional problem with text contrast on this site, please forward to the URL to _bugreport_ at _readtech.org_

 -----